 The most basic combination in Slovenia is simply a 1:1 mix of wine (white or red) and mineral water.
 Served ice cold in a highball glass.
 It’s simple and pure and thirst quenching.
 And it’s the kind of thing grandparents like to order.

-A Hugo is an upgrade of that.
+A Hugo spritz is an upgrade of that.
 Still refreshing, but more interesting.
 You serve it in a wine glass, with less mineral or sparkling water, more bubbly Prosecco and ice cubes.
 To add some character, you also mix in some elderflower syrup, fresh mint leaves and a few lime slices (optional, but pretty great).

 Elderflower vs Elderberry